 Should It Stay or Should It Go

+#3 on your moving checklist has to be de-cluttering.
 With the weight of your cargo playing a huge role in determining the cost of relocation, why not lighten the load, so to speak, by giving away the stuff you can either do without, or you can find a replacement once you arrive at your new home.
 For example, maybe the time has come to change out the dining room table.
 Father Time has taken a toll, and the table weighs enough to need its moving truck.
 Give the dining room table away to a charitable organization like Goodwill or the Salvation Army to reduce the amount of cargo weight packed in the moving truck.
 You also will provide someone with a more affordable way to entertain guests in the dining room.
-Another weigh to downsize your things is to hold a yard sale, which you can run to generate money for covering some of your relocation expenses.
+Another way to downsize your items is to hold a yard sale, which you can run to generate money for covering some of your relocation and moving expenses.

 Familiarize Yourself with Your New Home